kaplanoah/contacts/README.md

 ### Remove names

-To remove a name from the output, add a `remove.txt` file to `contacts_files` and put one name on each line.
+To remove a name from the output, add a `remove.txt` file to `contacts_files` and put one name on each line:

 ```
 Lorene Stone